Complex $S_3$-symmetric 3HDM: Explicit CP violation

+\end{itemize} For Solutions 0--2, the changes of basis to a real $V_4$ basis were expressed in terms of a phase rotation of a doublet, and did not affect $V_2$, which stayed real.
+For Solution 3$^\prime$, the constraint $\mu_1^2=\mu_0^2$ yields $V_2$ invariant under the U(3) transformations, and hence the quadratic $V_2$ remains real.
+To summarise, for each of the solutions found we were able to show that there exists a real basis for $V$, and this concludes the proof of the theorem. \end{proof}

+This theorem deals only with the CP properties of the potential, not the vacuum.
+CP violation may still occur, but CP will then be spontaneously broken by the vacuum.

+We emphasise that the two theorems only apply to the $S_3$-symmetric 3HDM.
+For the general 3HDM, the necessary and sufficient set of the CP-odd invariants needed for explicit CP conservation has not yet been identified.
+The above theorems are formulated in terms of basis invariant quantities, hence they may be used to determine the CP properties of the potential in any scalar basis.

-We are now in a position to discuss and classify different models based on this theorem.
-There are common factors $\lambda_4^\mathrm{R} \lambda_4^\mathrm{I} \lambda_7$ contained within every CP-odd $\mathrm{I}$-invariant, and hence there is no explicit CP violation when $\lambda_4^\mathrm{R} \lambda_4^\mathrm{I} \lambda_7=0$ is satisfied.
-These are Solutions 0--2, with Solution 0 given by $\lambda_4^\mathrm{I}=0$, indicating that such cases reduce to those of Ref.~\cite{Emmanuel-Costa:2016vej}.
-For solutions 1 and 2 it is easy to find simple basis changes that make all potential parameters real, see Appendix \ref{App:CPodd_inv}.
+We are now in a position to discuss and classify different cases of explicit CP conservation of the $S_3$-symmetric 3HDM, based on these theorems.
+There is a common factor, $\lambda_4^\mathrm{R} \lambda_4^\mathrm{I} \lambda_7$, contained within every CP-odd $\mathrm{I}$-invariant.

+For Solutions 0--2 it suffices to have $\lambda_4^\mathrm{R} \lambda_4^\mathrm{I} \lambda_7=0$ to eliminate the possibility of having explicit CP violation.
+Solution 0, given by $\lambda_4^\mathrm{I}=0$, reduces to the cases studied in Ref.~\cite{Emmanuel-Costa:2016vej}.
+For Solutions 1 and 2 it is easy to find simple basis changes that make all potential parameters real as given in Appendix \ref{App:CPodd_inv}.

 Solution 3 requires some further explanation.
 No additional continuous symmetries are realised in the scalar potential when the CP-conserving conditions of eqs.~\eqref{Eq:Sol_CP_Z7} are applied.
 This was verified by checking the scalar mass eigenstates and the claim was also confirmed by going through the basis-independent conditions provided in Ref.~\cite{deMedeirosVarzielas:2019rrp}.
 However, after applying the conditions for CP-odd invariants to vanish the $S_3$-symmetric potential gets enlarged to $\Delta(54)$.
 This can be verified by performing a basis rotation